...

 Yes.
 FreJun’s Voice OTP works reliably even when SMS delivery fails due to carrier filtering, network congestion, or gateway outages.
 The platform supports users on basic phones without internet access, extending authentication coverage to user segments that SMS-only platforms cannot reliably serve.
 Automatic fallback from SMS to voice OTP ensures authentication continuity without requiring manual intervention from the user or support team.

-FreJun provides REST API endpoints, comprehensive documentation, and sandbox environments for voice OTP integration.
+FreJun provides REST API endpoints, full documentation, and sandbox environments for voice OTP integration.
 Most development teams complete integration within one to two sprints.
-The API supports both voice OTP and SMS OTP delivery from a single endpoint, allowing product teams to implement tiered authentication strategies, such as SMS for routine logins and voice OTP for high-risk actions, without managing separate vendor integrations or maintaining parallel codebases.
+The API supports both voice OTP and SMS OTP delivery from a single endpoint, so product teams can build tiered authentication strategies, such as SMS for routine logins and voice OTP for high-risk actions, without managing separate vendor integrations or maintaining parallel codebases.